Can Nurses Smoke Weed in California Without Risking Their License?

 Your employer may request that you take a drug either by random selection or because of low job performance.
 Refusing to take this test could result in serious consequences.
 Your employer will see this as a red flag and assume you are improperly using marijuana.

-The BRN Can Investigate Your Nursing License
+The BRN Can Open a Nursing License Investigation After a Failed Drug Test

 Upon failure of a drug test after a mistake on the job, the BRN is likely to investigate whether your recreational use is negatively impacting the safety of your patients.

-During an investigation of your nursing license, the BRN will consider both prescribed and recreational marijuana use to determine if disciplinary action is needed for your license.
+During an investigation of your nursing license, the BRN will consider both prescribed and recreational marijuana use to determine if disciplinary action is needed for your nursing license.

 If the BRN finds grounds for disciplinary action for your licensing, you may be required to enter a rehabilitation or diversion program.
 This would require you to temporarily step away from your duties as a nurse.